LarsThe18Th/MSX_Copyprotection/Moonblaster1.4.md

 After all these changes the copied disk should start normaly and launch Moonblaster 1.4.

 ## Note:
-If all this is too difficult,
+If all this was too difficult,
 - You can copy the original Moonblaster 1.4 disk with 'AllCopy' (Special-Optie enabled).
 - Or you can download a Public Domain version for free, with a manual and sourcecode included.